LQss11/devops-pipeline/README.md

 def secret = Secret.fromString("Your Password")
 println(secret.getEncryptedValue())
 ```
-Once you run the script you will get a new encrypted password, simply copy then paste it in the Config file password field.
+Once you run the script you will get a new encrypted password, simply copy then paste it into the Config file password field.

 Now we are going to simply use that file to apply the new mail configuration by visiting:
 ```
 http://localhost:8002/configuration-as-code/
 ```
-then copying the configuration file path (or URL)
+then copy the configuration file path (or URL)
 ```
 /var/jenkins_home/JCasC/mailer-conf.yaml
 ```
-and finally apply new configuration!
+and finally, apply a new configuration!

 > You can use the JCasC for your desire find more [here](https://plugins.jenkins.io/configuration-as-code/)